 How To Connect Your PC To TV Wirelessly

-As a preacher or a presented or a lecturer, connecting your Laptop to a TV works just the same way and gives the same feel like a projector.
+As a preacher or a presenter or a lecturer, connecting your Laptop to a TV works just the same way and gives the same feel as a projector.
 So if you have a large audience and you want to give pictorial evidence or demonstration of what you are teaching, connecting your laptop to a TV in the absence of a projector will suffice.

 All you need is to make sure that your laptop and TV support Miracast.
 Miracast is a wireless technology with which your computer can wirelessly project the screen to a TV or display that supports Miracast.

 Follow the directions given below to wirelessly connect your Windows 10 PC to a TV.

 Turn on your TV and make ensure that its Wi-Fi is turned on.
 To turn on your TV’s Wi-Fi, go to your TV’s settings to check if the Wi-Fi is turned on.